develop2arman/rust-all-in-one/workspace/unsafe/UNSAFE.md

 By using unsafe impl, we’re promising that we’ll uphold the invariants that the compiler can’t verify.

-As an example, recall the Sync and Send marker traits we discussed in the “Extensible Concurrency with the Sync and Send Traits” section in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of Send and Sync types.
+As an example, recall the Sync and Send marker traits, the compiler implements these traits automatically if our types are composed entirely of Send and Sync types.

 > If we implement a type that contains a type that is not Send or Sync, such as raw pointers, and **we want to mark that type as Send or Sync, we must use unsafe**.
 Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or **accessed from multiple threads**; therefore, we need to do those checks manually and indicate as such with unsafe.